vharsoor/Automatic-Video-Surveillance-FaaS-/README.md

-Complete cloud app will be a video analysis application that uses four Lambda functions to implement a multi-stage pipeline to process videos sent by users.
+Cloud app will be a video analysis application that uses four Lambda functions to implement a multi-stage pipeline to process videos sent by users.
 1. The pipeline starts with a user uploading a video to the input bucket.
 2. Stage 1: The video-splitting function splits the video into frames and chunks them into